Types of Degrees Architectural Engineering Majors Are Getting

 Online Architectural Engineering Programs

-In the 2018-2019 academic year, 105 schools offered some type of architectural engineering technology program.
+In 2018-2019, 105 schools offered a AE tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|